 - Additional – there are a few more that I’ve heard rumored, but I’ve not been able to independently confirm yet

-Pistol caliber carbines have always been popular, and it seems that these rounds in the AR platform have become quite popular.
+Pistol caliber carbines have always been popular, and it seems that 9mm in the AR platform has become quite popular.
 Although other rounds like the .45 ACP and 10mm are also available, the 9mm cartridge is the clear winner in terms of product offerings.

-There are also two other companies working on new products that should be ready to display at the show.
+There are also two other companies working on new products that should be ready to display at the 2017 SHOT Show.
 I can’t talk about them yet, but they should be well received by shooters.

 The 10mm has been a popular niche round for decades.
 It offers a lot of power out of a handgun, making it a great pistol cartridge for hunting and competitions like bowling pin matches.